PeterJackNaylor/PeterJackNaylor.github.io/_posts/2018-06-15-Deep-Distance-Regression.md

 ![Figure 2: Comparaison of different methods](../Images/Samples.png){:class="img-responsive"}
 ![Figure 3: Comparaison of different methods](../Images/BoxPlot.png){:class="img-responsive"}

-U-Net refers to the paper: Ronneberger, Olaf, Philipp Fischer, and Thomas Brox.
-"U-net: Convolutional networks for biomedical image segmentation."
-International Conference on Medical image computing and computer-assisted intervention.
-Springer, Cham, 2015.
+**U-Net**: refers to the method in the paper: Ronneberger, Olaf, Philipp Fischer, and Thomas Brox.
+"U-net: Convolutional networks for biomedical image segmentation." *International Conference on Medical image computing and computer-assisted intervention.
+Springer, Cham, 2015*.

-FCN refers to the paper: Long, Jonathan, Evan Shelhamer, and Trevor Darrell.
-"Fully convolutional networks for semantic segmentation."
-Proceedings of the IEEE conference on computer vision and pattern recognition.
-2015.
+**FCN**: refers to the method in the paper: Long, Jonathan, Evan Shelhamer, and Trevor Darrell.
+"Fully convolutional networks for semantic segmentation." *Proceedings of the IEEE conference on computer vision and pattern recognition.
+2015*.

-Mask r-cnn refers to the paper: He, Kaiming, et al. "Mask r-cnn."
-Computer Vision (ICCV), 2017 IEEE International Conference on.
-IEEE, 2017.
+**Mask r-cnn**: refers to the method in the paper: He, Kaiming, et al. "Mask r-cnn." *Computer Vision (ICCV), 2017 IEEE International Conference on.
+IEEE, 2017*.

+**[32]**: refers to the method in the paper: N. Kumar, R. Verma, S. Sharma, S. Bhargava et al. "A Dataset and a Technique for Generalized Nuclear Segmentation for Computational Pathology,", *IEEE Transactions on Medical Imaging, 2017*.